Clube Atlético Castelo Branco

-Clube Atlético Castelo Branco, commonly known as Castelo Branco, is a Brazilian football club based in Rio de Janeiro city, Rio de Janeiro state.
+Clube Atlético Castelo Branco, commonly known as Castelo Branco, was a Brazilian football club based in Rio de Janeiro city, Rio de Janeiro state.

 History

 The club was founded on November 9, 1990, by the Universidade Castelo Branco college.
 The club competed in their first professional competition in 2007, when they were eliminated in the Third Stage of the Campeonato Carioca Third Level.

 Stadium

 Clube Atlético Castelo Branco play their home games at Estádio Proletário Guilherme da Silveira Filho, better known as Estádio Moça Bonita, located in Bangu neighborhood.
 The stadium has a maximum capacity of 9,564 people.